christian-draeger/basic-selenium-project/README.md

 #### 👩‍👩‍👦‍👦 Parallel Test Execution
 ##### (in progress, not implemented yet)
-The Project is proconfigured to run the tests in parallel.
+The Project is preconfigured to run the tests in parallel.
 The number of test that will be executed at the same time is configurable (defaults to 4) or can be deactivated if required.

+#### 🎯 Centralized Project Config
+##### (in progress, not implemented yet)
+All global configurations are living in a properties file (`resources/config.properties`) and can be adjusted.
+It gives you the possibility to edit the global project behaviour in one place without messing around with project/setup specific code.

 #### 🔁 Retries
 Conveniently run a single Test Multiple Times by using the implemented Test Rule.